 Because the godly Christian way of dating is in stark contrast with the world’s ways and standards, people especially young adults find themselves clueless about how to go about it.
 There are no specific Christian dating rules that we need to follow.
 Here are some concrete ways to help you this season.

 How to Date as a Christian Man or Woman

+One must look to the all-sufficient Word of God to discover how best to glorify Him even in this area of his or her life.
 As a single man or woman, although each has different needs and struggles, these are the most important things to remember:

 - God is the one who completes you.
 Looking for a life partner should not be to find someone to complete you.
 If you do this, you will only end up disappointed and frustrated.
 The eternal void in your heart can only be filled by the eternal God who created you.
 Anything else you try to fit in there will only fail eventually.
 Remember that you are already complete in Jesus Christ.
-No one else can give you the joy and fulfillment that comes from Him.
+No one can give you joy and fulfillment from Him.

 - Put on the armor of God daily.
 For believers, there is a daily battle against the flesh.
 Our sinful desires wrestle against the good commands of the Lord.
 We need the Holy Spirit to enable us to obey and not give in to temptations.
 Ephesians 6:10-18 teaches us to put on the armor of God to be able to stand firm.